proglangdesign/proglangdesign.github.io/README.md

   discord: 4Kjt3ZE              # your invite code, as in https://discord.gg/4Kjt3ZE
   matrix: +inko:matrix.org      # or use a # for a channel instead of a group
   gitter: pikelet-lang/Lobby    # as in https://gitter.im/pikelet-lang/Lobby
-  freenode: fennel              # for #fennel on Freenode
+  libera: fennel                # for #fennel on Libera.Chat
   twitter: rebuild_lang         # for @rebuild_lang
   author: Person
 ```